varun7654/varun7654.github.io/_posts/2024-2-28-Proxying-Minecraft.md

 title: Using Cloudflare Tunnels to Proxy Minecraft Server Traffic (For Free!)
 ---

+# Using Cloudflare Tunnels to Proxy Minecraft Server Traffic (For Free!)

 # Why
 For a while now I've been hosting my own Minecraft server at home.